PrairieView Partners LLC Has $3.08 Million Position in Schwab International Equity ETF (NYSEARCA:SCHF)

-PrairieView Partners LLC lowered its holdings in Schwab International Equity ETF (NYSEARCA:SCHF – Get Rating) by 4.8% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+PrairieView Partners LLC reduced its position in shares of Schwab International Equity ETF (NYSEARCA:SCHF – Get Rating) by 4.8% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 95,474 shares of the company’s stock after selling 4,799 shares during the quarter.
 PrairieView Partners LLC’s holdings in Schwab International Equity ETF were worth $3,075,000 at the end of the most recent quarter.

-Other hedge funds have also bought and sold shares of the company.
-Romano Brothers AND Company acquired a new stake in Schwab International Equity ETF in the 4th quarter valued at $47,000.
-Glenmede Trust Co.
-NA acquired a new stake in Schwab International Equity ETF in the 3rd quarter valued at $47,000.
-Stonebridge Capital Advisors LLC grew its position in Schwab International Equity ETF by 72.5% in the 3rd quarter.
-Stonebridge Capital Advisors LLC now owns 1,697 shares of the company’s stock valued at $48,000 after purchasing an additional 713 shares during the period.
-Phillips Financial Management LLC acquired a new stake in Schwab International Equity ETF in the 3rd quarter valued at $56,000.
-Finally, Guardian Wealth Advisors LLC acquired a new stake in Schwab International Equity ETF in the 3rd quarter valued at $58,000.
+Other large investors also recently added to or reduced their stakes in the company.
+NewEdge Advisors LLC grew its holdings in shares of Schwab International Equity ETF by 2.6% during the 1st quarter.
+NewEdge Advisors LLC now owns 13,310 shares of the company’s stock valued at $488,000 after acquiring an additional 332 shares in the last quarter.
+Laurel Wealth Advisors Inc. grew its holdings in shares of Schwab International Equity ETF by 3.1% during the 1st quarter.
+Laurel Wealth Advisors Inc. now owns 11,434 shares of the company’s stock valued at $420,000 after acquiring an additional 340 shares in the last quarter.
+U.S. Capital Wealth Advisors LLC grew its holdings in shares of Schwab International Equity ETF by 4.7% during the 1st quarter.
+U.S. Capital Wealth Advisors LLC now owns 7,653 shares of the company’s stock valued at $281,000 after acquiring an additional 342 shares in the last quarter.
+Roundview Capital LLC grew its holdings in shares of Schwab International Equity ETF by 0.7% during the 1st quarter.
+Roundview Capital LLC now owns 49,436 shares of the company’s stock valued at $1,815,000 after acquiring an additional 344 shares in the last quarter.
+Finally, Baltimore Washington Financial Advisors Inc. purchased a new position in shares of Schwab International Equity ETF during the 1st quarter valued at $4,091,000.

 Schwab Strategic Trust (the Trust) is an open-end management investment company.
 The Trust’s portfolio of funds include Schwab U.S. REIT ETF, Schwab U.S. Broad Market ETF, Schwab U.S. Large-Cap ETF, Schwab U.S. Large-Cap Growth ETF, Schwab U.S. Large-Cap Value ETF, Schwab U.S. Mid-Cap ETF, Schwab U.S.